sameeraessam0131/pdsnd_github/README.md

 Bike Share Service Analysis

 ### Description
-This project provides insights of actions and patterns of customers utilizing a bike share service.
+This project provides insights of actions and patterns of customers utilizing a bike share service using statistical calculations

 ### Files used
 - bikeshare_2.y (_main_)